justinmorante/Water-Wheel-Site/WW_README.md

 - Home page background video is included in the "video" folder.
 - Artwork and photo files are included in the "images" folder.
 - Project uses Bootstrap framework and jQuery library.
-- All additional plugins are included in CSS nd JS folders.
+- All additional plugins are included in CSS and JS folders.

 ## Project Files and Folders